zowe/docs-site/docs/extend/component-registries.md

 # Component package registries

-Component package registries are on-premesis or remote storage which contains Zowe components (usually, extensions) and allows Zowe administrators to download an extension and its dependent extensions from that storage.
+Component package registries are on-premisis or remote storage which contains Zowe components (usually, extensions) and allows Zowe administrators to download an extension and its dependent extensions from that storage.
 A component package registry makes Zowe component and extension management easier by reducing the need for manually uploading and installing an extension and its dependencies into Zowe.

-Zowe server content can manage components and extensions via the [`zwe components` commands](install-configure-zos-extensions.md).
+Zowe server content can manage components and extensions via the [`zwe components` commands](../user-guide/install-configure-zos-extensions.md).
 These commands have optional parameters for performing operations using a registry instead of only using content local to the Zowe host.
 Note: Using `zwe` with component package registries requires that `zowe.useConfigmgr=true` is set in your Zowe server configuration.
 [See using the configuration manager for more info](../user-guide/configmgr-using.md)